-The industry includes 10 export companies, 30 medium scale companies and about 3000 small scale manufacturers.
+The industry includes 10 large export companies, 30 medium scale companies and about 3000 small scale manufacturers.

-Raw material - Base Leather
+Raw material Base

+Leather

-The bulk of leather footwear made in Sri Lanka is made out of imported leathers from Italy, India, Turkey and Pakistan.
+The bulk of leather footwear made in Sri Lanka is made out of imported leathers from Italy & India.
+However, in recent years several production units have been set up in the country using local leather.
+In fact two companies are equipped with tanneries and are able to produce leather to meet their own specific requirements.

-At present there are 7 large scale and around 9 small scale tanneries operating in Sri Lanka producing 320,000 ft of leather per month.
-In general, however the supply of locally tanned and finished leather is inadequate to meet of the export industry's requirements both in terms of quality and quantity.
+At present there are 6 chrome leather tanneries and 11 vegetable leather tanneries operating in Sri Lanka.
+The combined capacity of which is estimated to be in the region of 25 kg a day.
+In general however the supply of locally tanned and finished leather is inadequate to meet of the export industry's requirements both in terms of quality and quantity.
 The government has allowed duty free import of raw material to facilitate the industry.

-Fabrics components Molds and lasts etc.
+Fabrics components Moulds and lasts etc.

-Where the outsoles are concerned, Sri Lanka has the advantage of having an adequate supply of good quality natural rubber including sole crepe of which Sri Lanka is the only producer.
+Where the outsoles are concerned Sri Lanka has the advantage of having an adequate supply of good quality rubber including sole crepe of which Sri Lanka is the only producer.
 Several factories have facilities for producing moulded rubber soles.
-There are also a couple of factories equipped to manufacture Thermo Plastic Rubber (TPR) and Polyurethane (PU) unit soles.
-Over eight factories are equipped to turn out PU out soles but at present most of them serve only their own shoe production.
+There are also a couple of factories equipped to manufacture Thermo Plastic Rubber (TPR) and Polyvinyl chloride (PVC) unit soles.
+One factory in the FTZ is equipped to turn out PU out soles but at present serves only their own shoe production .Few companies have stared manufacturing lasts and heels.